mseri/blog/content/posts/76-elucubration-humanocracy.md

 But let's look past the corporate framing.
 Humanocracy is meant to be a set of driving values that align with the specificity of the organization.
 The principles, by design, are meant to be translated into something that resonates with academic needs and values before being applied.

 **Ownership**, for example, doesn't have to mean giving professors a larger cut of grant overhead or the control of a research unit.
 It would make more sense if it meant treating a research group or department like a community of adults: trusting them to know what they need, giving them control over their own resources, and holding them accountable for the intellectual and educational value they create.
 In this sense, it means not treating them as cost centers whose every move requires permission from someone who has never done the work.

+In some sense I read this as the equivalent of the subsidiarity principle, where decisions are made at the lowest possible level, closest to the workfloor.

 **Meritocracy**, in line with DORA, should not be about ranking people by H-index or other citation counts: metrics that, like the algorithms we increasingly rely on, reduce complex human output to a single number.
 True meritocracy here would mean that influence should follow expertise and contribution, not rank.
 In a department where the loudest voice in a hiring decision belongs to the person who holds the chair, regardless of their relevance to the field, something has gone wrong.
 Zanini's version of meritocracy could be an antidote to administrative aristocracy: the slow takeover of an institution by people whose primary skill is managing instead of creating.